Andamio Logo

 Use Cases

 Andamio is built to enable trust across networks of distributed collaborators.
-Contributors can prove their skills, project creators can verify qualifications, and everyone can audit the entire process.
+Contributors can prove their skills, project owners can verify qualifications, and everyone can audit the entire process.
 The result is a merit-based system where reputation is earned and verifiable, not claimed or centrally controlled.

 This foundation enables diverse applications: